mdehaini/cse110-fa21-group26/admin/misc/rules.md

 - 2nd level: Bring in TA/prof

 ## Suggested Statement
-*If a team member fails to live up to this agreement, the situation may be reported to the staff, but the team will still be responsible for submitting a completed assignment.
-Staff will be available to meet with teams to resolve issues.*
+*If a team member fails to live up to this agreement, the situation may be reported to the professor, but the team will still be responsible for submitting a completed assignment.*